The TeamsRugbyTown 7s

 Negro Y Azul

 Based out of Austin, Texas, Negro y Azul is a returning participant to RugbyTown 7s.
-Their team name, which means “black and blue” in Spanish, fits well with the Bruises & Brews festival that takes place outside Infinity Park.
+Their team name, which means “black and blue” in Spanish, fits well with the Bruises & Brews festival that takes place during the tournament.
 The team name references two Austin-area rugby teams, the Blacks and the Huns, from which this all-star team draws many of its players.

 One of the oldest unions in the country, SoCal Griffins Rugby Football Union was founded in the 1930s by horror movie star Boris Karloff.
 Always providing a thriller, you will be star struck by this representative side from Southern California, as they come with great talent, flair and experience.